 Consider what research suggests about our ability to improve cognitive performance:

-And of course there is the most obvious observation of all.
-People can develop impressive levels of expertise through hard work and practice.
+And there is the most obvious point: People develop impressive levels of expertise through hard work and practice.

 So there is good reason to think that we can get smarter.
 What are the practical consequences of embracing this theory of intelligence?